csdurfee/csdurfee.github.io/content/small-stakes-give-the-minimum-blues.md

 ### 2022-23 season
 I have data for 1176 off 1230 games in 2022-23.

 The public went 587-589 for the season, for a loss of 61 units on the season.
+That's remarkably fair, if the vig weren't a factor.
 Here's the moving average:

 ![2022-ma](/img/2022-ma.png)